Featured Resources

 Recent News

-Fannie Mae Executes Fifth Credit Insurance Risk Transfer Transaction of 2023 on $18.1 Billion of Single-Family Loans
+Fannie Mae Executes its Sixth Credit Insurance Risk Transfer Transaction of 2024 on $6.4 Billion of Single-Family Loans

-Fannie Mae announced that it has executed its fifth Credit Insurance Risk Transfer™ (CIRT™) transaction of 2023.
+Fannie Mae announced that it has executed a new Credit Insurance Risk Transfer™ (CIRT™) transaction.

 Commentaries & Publications